HexisData/hqTestLite/README.md

 **-OutputPath** &ndash; Optional.
 If set, indicates the text file to which all script outputs will be written.
 Relative paths will be resolved relative to the current directory.
 File will be overwritten if it exists.
 Ex: `-OutputPath "C:\MyOutputDir\MyOutputFile.txt"`

 **-ScriptType** &ndash; Optional.
 Used to differentiate different script types with the *-Verbose* and *-WhatIf* flags.
 Defaults to the value of *$Global:DefaultSqlScriptType*.
 Ex: `-ScriptType "Sql Script"`

+**-OutputTable** &ndash; Switch.
+If present, causes output data to be formatted as a table.
+Otherwise output data is formatted as a list.
+Ex: `-OutputTable`

 ### Invoke-MedmSolution